loginx/alfred-timein/CONTRIBUTING.md

-# Contributing to Alfred TimeIn
+# Contributing to alfred-timein

-Thank you for your interest in contributing to Alfred TimeIn!
+Thank you for your interest in contributing to alfred-timein!

 ## Commit Message Format